Public relations tools and activities

 Media strategies focus on circulating messages through media channels to manage how your business is portrayed by the media.
 Your media tools might include releasing media statements and fact sheets, offering on-site media tours to encourage journalists to report positive messages about your business, and using social media to get the attention of journalists and track journalists who report in your market.

-By developing good media contact lists and building relationships with key journalists to help you distribute your key messages, you can use local, regional or state media to:
+By developing good media contact lists and building relationships with key journalists to pitch media releases and story ideas to, you can use local, regional or state media to:

 - promote your business